cadusouzasap/translation-glossary/README.md

 ---

+## Notes

+- The translation must preserve the original word order.
+- The search should be **case-insensitive**.
+- If a word is not found in the glossary (even after normalizing case), it must be kept unchanged.
+- You may assume all words are space-separated and contain no punctuation.

+---

 ## Input

 - `glossary`: A list of pairs, where each pair contains a Portuguese word and its English translation.